What full-time and part-time options are available for JD students at McGeorge?

 Yes.
 In support of the application, applicants must submit two letters of recommendation directly to LSAC.
 We will accept a maximum of three letters.
 Applicants are encouraged to reach out to college professors and administrators who have had the opportunity to assess their academic aptitude to write letters on their behalf.
 Applicants who have been out of school for a considerable amount of time (five or more years) may submit letters of recommendation from employers, business colleagues, and mentors who can speak to the skills necessary to be a successful law student including, but not limited to, superior writing skills and critical thinking and analysis.

-What is the median LSAT and GPA for 2022's entering JD class?
+What was the median LSAT and GPA for 2023's entering JD class?

 If I apply now and take the LSAT on a future date, when can I expect to receive a decision?